preawp/psych-of-selection/README.md

 ---

 ## **🛠️ Test Plan**

 To ensure reliable insights:
-- **Train-test split** (e.g., 80% train, 20% test) to evaluate model performance.
+- ✅ **Train-test split** (80% train / 20% test) was used to evaluate model performance.
+- ✅ **Evaluation metrics** included accuracy, precision, recall, F1-score, and confusion matrix.
-- **Statistical tests** to confirm significant differences between groups.
+- 🔜 **Statistical tests** (e.g., correlation analysis, t-tests) will be used in the next phase to compare selectivity across groups.
-- **Optional: Machine learning models** to predict match likelihood based on traits.
+- ✅ **Machine learning models** (Logistic Regression and Random Forest) were tested to predict match likelihood based on traits.
+- 🔜 May explore additional models (e.g., Decision Tree, XGBoost) if needed.

 ---